Prasina Poulia: History

 The team was founded during the interwar period as well as Apollon and had its famous football (soccer) clubs of the city.
 Prassina Poulia had followed mainly between the support of the Venizelian line up and the support of many refugees.
 From Prassina Poulis began the career in which afterwards the famous player of AEK and the national team Kleanthis Maropoulos.
 He played for two years in 1931 and 1933 and settled with the family in Athens.

 From Prassina Poulia played its Messenian football (soccer) until the 1960s.
 In 1960-61 season Prassina Poulia participated in the B' National Greek Division.
-The dictatorship in 1967 dissolved the teams along with Apollon and Olympiakos and founded Kalamata FC.
+The dictatorship in 1967 dissolved the teams along with Apollon and Olympiakos and founded Kalamata.

 Other than the soccer club, in 1948 it founded the swimming club along with Apollo, AEK Kalamata and Kalamata NC and on July 17, 1948 in Kalamtata had the swimming games of the First Akropoleia sponsored by the newspaper Akropolis.